-If you happen to be the sole breadwinner of the family, a life insurance policy is a must.
+If you’re a big fan of true crime anything, this term will be familiar to you.
+For sole breadwinners of a family, a life insurance policy is a must.
 There are two types to consider.
-Term life insurance safeguards your family and loved ones, making sure they’re protected financially when you slip the bucket or become terminally ill.
+Term life insurance safeguards your family and loved ones, making sure they’re protected financially when you kick the bucket or become terminally ill.
 The coverage typically lasts till a certain age, so if you outlive your policy, you won’t get any payout.
 On the other hand, whole life insurance covers you till you’re 99 or when you pass away.
 Plus, there’s a savings feature to it where you can trade your policy for a sum of money.

-Recommended insurance: Aviva MyWholeLife Plan III.
-This comprehensive whole life insurance provides lifelong financial protection against death and terminal illness.
-Your base sum assured can be increased by up to 400%, depending on the needs of your family, and will accumulate guaranteed and non-guaranteed cash value.
+Recommended insurance: Singlife Whole Life.
+This customisable lifelong protection plan provides financial protection against death and terminal illness.
+Your base sum assured can be increased by up to 400%, depending on the needs of your family.

 5. Disability insurance

-This cushions you with a steady source of monthly income if you’re unable to work in the event of a disability.
+This provides monthly payments as an “allowance” in the event of disability.
+It cushions you with a steady source of monthly income if you’re unable to work in the event of a disability.
 Singaporeans and PRs are covered by CareShield Life, a government scheme that provides financial support with a monthly payout starting from $600.
 But let’s be real, that barely cuts it in our expensive city.
 So a disability insurance plan acts as a rider, providing a higher monthly payout to take care of all your needs.

 Recommended insurance: NTUC Income Care Secure CareShield.
 Working in tandem with CareShield Life, this supplement plan provides up to $5,000 in monthly benefits.